hcoles/pitest-site/pages/java_mutation_testing_systems.markdown

 It is the result of a collaboration between two universities, Korea Advanced Institute of Science and Technology (KAIST) in S. Korea and George Mason University in the USA.

-Source code is available on a limited basis to researchers in mutation analysis.
+As of 2015, the source code has been made available at https://cs.gmu.edu/~offutt/mujava/

 According to the website :